 Late on Friday, I paid an early-evening visit to the patch.
 Something which, with work and family commitments, I don’t get to do very often now.
-As dusk falls, birds arrive and congregate to roost communally, both on water and branch; in shrub and scrub – it’s a magical time, a feast for the senses and it would transpire to be one of the best to the patch in a long while; leaving me with potent memories and positive feelings – of comfort and relaxation.
+As dusk falls, birds arrive and congregate to roost communally, both on water and branch; in shrub and in scrub – it’s a magical time, a feast for the senses and it would transpire to be one of the best jaunts to the patch in a long while; leaving me with potent memories and positive feelings – of comfort and relaxation.

 It started as I walked down to the willow and alder tunnel on the south-east edge of the lake.
 As I funnelled into it, my senses sharpened and my movements became more controlled and focused, as I crept to the waterside.
 I flushed six nearby Gadwall into the air, who circled for a long while before surfing on the water as they landed.
 A slurred whistle ghosted over to me, there were Wigeon somewhere.
 I’d start with them.
 Strafing my scope from left to right and back, I counted eight.
 Two males and six females.
 Their smoothly domed heads, buff tones and the males blond highlights, making them stand out from the plentiful numbers of other ducks.